A.C.E (South Korean band): 2023–present: Returning projects following mandatory military service, My Girl: "My Choice" and "Supernatural"

-My Girl: My Choice
+My Girl: "My Choice"

 On February 22, 2024, A.C.E released their sixth mini album My Girl: "My Choice" with the lead single "My Girl".
 Kang Yuchan did not take part in the album due to his military service.
 Their album release project, titled "PetFlix", included the opening of an official website designed with an OTT site concept.
 The project also featured a 5-member busking event (including Yuchan, who returned from enlistment the day prior) on February 16 at COEX Mall before the release.

 In April 2024, A.C.E held a fanmeeting "Home Sweet A.C.E" for the first time in 3 years in Korea.
 Later in April the band toured in Japan before releasing the special single "Supernatural" on May 31, 2024, as a full unit, marking member Kang Yuchan's first official release since his return from military enlistment.
 Supernatural gained popularity in the US giving A.C.E their first entry in the Top 100 Mainstream Top 40 Airplay chart, where it ranked 93rd by the 40 largest radio stations in the U.S. It also ranked 63rd in the Media Base Top 40 music chart following BTS, Blackpink, NewJeans, TXT, and Monsta X.

 In June 2024, A.C.E toured the US with their "Rewind:US" tour covering 14 cities and performed at KCON in Los Angeles.

 In July 2024, A.C.E announced Latam and European dates for the "Rewind:US" tour.

+On February of 2025, Lee Donghun revealed that he changed his legal name to Lee Jiham.